ewlu/bp3-microarch/README.md

 git am ../patches/*.patch
 ```

-Once the patches have been applied, simply run `make` to get started compiling.
+Once the patches have been applied, simply run `make init` and `make` to get
-This will generate a directory `executables/` per target and a corresponding
+started compiling.
+This will generate a directory `executables/` per target
-tarball.
-Copy the tarball and the `run_perf.sh` file over to the banana pi.
+and a corresponding tarball.
+Copy the tarball and the `run_perf.sh` file over
+to the banana pi.

 ### Banana Pi